ashwinkalyan/dbs/README.md

 **Update:**

-Implements ``Mutual Information and Diverse Decoding Improve Neural Machine Translation - Li and Jurafsky 2016`` on top of DBS.
+Implements the **Diverse Decoding** part (Eq.
+15, Section 4.2) of ``Mutual Information and Diverse Decoding Improve Neural Machine Translation - Li and Jurafsky 2016`` on top of DBS.
 Set M=1 and opt.baseline to a factor greater than 0 to run this baseline as mentioned in the instructions in `eval.lua`.

 This code implements Diverse Beam Search (DBS) - a replacement for beam search that generates diverse sequences from sequence models like LSTMs.
 This repository lets you generate diverse image-captions for models trained using the popular [neuraltalk2][1] repository.
 A demo of our implementation on captioning is available at [dbs.cloudcv.org](http://dbs.cloudcv.org/)